Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Adventures in Wildemount/Dangerous Designs.md

 If the adventurers head toward the Builder’s Plot, read:

-During the day, the characters find Cleff Tinkertop and his daughter Rissa (chaotic good gnome [commoners](https://www.dndbeyond.com/monsters/commoner)) building a prototype metallic glider.
+During the day, the characters find Cleff Tinkertop and his daughter Rissa (chaotic good [[Gnomes|gnome]] [commoners](https://www.dndbeyond.com/monsters/commoner)) building a prototype metallic glider.
 If they arrive in the evening, the area is empty except for a few patrolling [[Crownsguard]].
 Asking the guards about Cleff Tinkertop sees the characters directed to Sootswallow Lodge (see “[Other [[Hupperdook]] Locations](https://www.dndbeyond.com/sources/egtw/adventures-in-[[wildemount]]-dangerous-designs#OtherHupperdookLocations "Other [[Hupperdook]] Locations")” later in the adventure), where he often spends his evenings after work.

-Cleff is an amiable middle-aged gnome, albeit a bit absent-minded and easily distracted.
+Cleff is an amiable middle-aged [[Gnomes|gnome]], albeit a bit absent-minded and easily distracted.
 Rissa is sharp and keeps her father on track as best she can.
 If they are asked about explosives or shown the bronze shrapnel, they direct the characters toward the Firemark Facility ([area H5](https://www.dndbeyond.com/sources/egtw/adventures-in-[[wildemount]]-dangerous-designs#H5FiremarkFacility "area H5")), the only sanctioned manufacturing den of [blasting powder](https://www.dndbeyond.com/equipment/blasting-powder) and black powder in [[Hupperdook]].

 If the characters show Cleff the damaged automaton, he recognizes the design as his own.
 Thinking at first that the device might be one of his older models, he inspects it further and scoffs at the realization that it is a poor copy.
 The crafting reminds him of the work of an old colleague of his—Huron Stahlmast.
 Talented but impatient, Stahlmast was [prone](https://www.dndbeyond.com/compendium/rules/basic-rules/appendix-a-conditions#Prone) to copying the work of others and executing it poorly.
 He hasn’t been seen in [[Hupperdook]] for years.

 If the characters are particularly interested in the functionality of the broken automaton, Cleff offers to repair it.
-Doing so takes a few hours and costs 15 gp for materials, whereupon the characters are the owners of a [vox seeker](https://www.dndbeyond.com/magic-items/vox-seeker) (see [chapter 6](https://www.dndbeyond.com/sources/egtw/[[wildemount]]-treasures#VoxSeeker "chapter 6")).
+Doing so takes a few hours and costs 15 gp for materials, whereupon the characters are the owners of a [vox seeker](https://www.dndbeyond.com/magic-items/vox-seeker) (see [chapter 6](https://www.dndbeyond.com/sources/egtw/wildemount-treasures#VoxSeeker "chapter 6")).

 ### H4.
 Lay of the Land Herbalist

 If the adventurers find their way to this shop, read:

-The welcoming herbalist Zendasa (a chaotic good, female human [druid](https://www.dndbeyond.com/monsters/druid)) treats her customers almost as children under her care, and asks frequent and probing questions regarding the characters’ daily habits and hygiene.
+The welcoming herbalist Zendasa (a chaotic good, female [[Humans|human]] [druid](https://www.dndbeyond.com/monsters/druid)) treats her customers almost as children under her care, and asks frequent and probing questions regarding the characters’ daily habits and hygiene.
 Her shop sells the following items from chapter 5 of the [Player’s Handbook](https://www.dndbeyond.com/sources/phb "Player’s Handbook"): antitoxin, candles, druidic focuses, incense, healer’s kits, oil, perfume, [potions of healing](https://www.dndbeyond.com/equipment/potion-of-healing), alchemist’s supplies, and herbalism kits.

 If the characters describe the stained, muddy feet of the kobolds who helped break Sken Zabriss out of prison, she tells them that red clay shouldn’t be found in [[Hupperdook]].
 The most likely place for it to have come from is farther up the mountain, near the long-dormant volcanic caps of the [[Silberquel Ridge]].

 When the adventurers arrive at the Firemark Facility, read:

-The gnome [guard](https://www.dndbeyond.com/monsters/guard) does her best to shoo the adventurers away from this restricted site.
+The [[Gnomes|gnome]] [guard](https://www.dndbeyond.com/monsters/guard) does her best to shoo the adventurers away from this restricted site.
 The characters can sway her with a 15 gp bribe, or can attempt to talk their way past with a successful DC 14 Charisma ([Deception](https://www.dndbeyond.com/compendium/rules/basic-rules/using-ability-scores#Deception) or [Intimidation](https://www.dndbeyond.com/compendium/rules/basic-rules/using-ability-scores#Intimidation)) check.
 Once inside, they can speak with the site’s blast gaffer, Sleese.

-Sleese Firemark (a lawful neutral, male gnome [commoner](https://www.dndbeyond.com/monsters/commoner)) is a hotheaded fellow who seems intent on working himself into an early grave.
+Sleese Firemark (a lawful neutral, male [[Gnomes|gnome]] [commoner](https://www.dndbeyond.com/monsters/commoner)) is a hotheaded fellow who seems intent on working himself into an early grave.
 He isn’t happy about having his workflow interrupted but entertains questions from the characters for a few moments.

 If the adventurers inquire about any missing [blasting powder](https://www.dndbeyond.com/equipment/blasting-powder), Sleese denies that any such thing could happen, checks his ledgers, and confirms that all is accounted for.
-He touts the rather impressive guard force that watches over the facility and the importance of the work done there with the escalating need to overpower the Kryn.
+He touts the rather impressive guard force that watches over the facility and the importance of the work done there with the escalating need to overpower the [[Kryn Dynasty|Kryn]].
 He might also lament that the facility’s most talented powder artisan has been out ill for a few weeks.

-If asked about the ill artisan, Sleese mentions that a gnome named Nima Cinnarid had been one of the Firemark Facility’s most diligent suppliers of raw materials and most skilled crafters of high-quality blasting powder, at least until she took ill three weeks ago.
+If asked about the ill artisan, Sleese mentions that a [[Gnomes|gnome]] named Nima Cinnarid had been one of the Firemark Facility’s most diligent suppliers of raw materials and most skilled crafters of high-quality blasting powder, at least until she took ill three weeks ago.
 She’s been holed up in her house in the northern part of the Ironlot ever since.
 A few of her Firemark compatriots have tried to visit her, but she won’t let anyone in.
 Sleese is noticeably fearful over how bad this illness might be.

 Sleese offers a pouch of [blasting powder](https://www.dndbeyond.com/equipment/blasting-powder) (see the “[Alchemical Items](https://www.dndbeyond.com/sources/egtw/adventures-in-[[wildemount]]-dangerous-designs#AlchemicalItems "Alchemical Items")” sidebar later in the adventure) as a gift if the characters agree to check in on Nima Cinnarid.
 He can direct them to her house at area H6.